 We hear horror stories about children being injured at the hands of daycare workers with cruel intentions.
 The truth is that the majority of daycare workers have children’s best interests in mind.
 Accidents, however, do happen.

-If your child has been injured at daycare, reach out to our caring attorneys today.
+If your child has been injured at daycare, reach out to our caring day care accident attorneys.
 Our team is here to get you the compensation that you and your family deserve.
 Call us today for a free consultation.